vuejs/docs/src/guide/migration/introduction.md

 [rpv-code]: https://github.com/vuejs/rollup-plugin-vue/tree/next

 ::: info
-For additional information on Vue 3 compatability with libraries, be sure to check out [this issue in awesome-vue](https://github.com/vuejs/awesome-vue/issues/3544).
+For additional information on Vue 3 compatibility with libraries and plugins, be sure to check out [this issue in awesome-vue](https://github.com/vuejs/awesome-vue/issues/3544).
 :::